cph-js284/MongoDbQueries/README.md

 - Both of the Docker containers are started the with --rm flag meaning they will automaticly be deleted once they are stopped

+- The timing results that you see in the programOutput.txt file may vary depending on your rig (on my 3 year old laptop the execution takes about twice as long)

 - This has happened to me once, but since the download method is run asyncromously the decompresser might fail with the follwing error:
 *System.IO.InvalidDataException: End of Central Directory record could not be found.*
 Should this be the case just start a new container by redoing step 6)